Yokiie/win98-rainmeter/README.md

 Shows the time in HH:MM

 ## Volume
 Controls your windows volume.
-Option to mute your volume with a checkbox
+Option to mute your volume with a checkbox.
+Credit to [u/Lucidas](https://www.reddit.com/r/Rainmeter/comments/2sp49m/wipmy_classic_windows_theme_nearly_completed/cnsf2ou?utm_source=share&utm_medium=web2x) on reddit for coding it.